BOSTON -- Just as IT ops pros settle in to their new role in a DevOps world, along comes an even newer concept -- secure DevOps.

 To do this, ops may need to gain a seat at the table where developers and security pros have already begun a conversation.

 Jack Frakerapplication security specialist

-Ops must incorporate application security into their thought process and they won't necessarily receive a formal invitation to do so, said Jack Fraker, an application security specialist for an insurance company on the East Coast he declined to identify.
+Ops must incorporate application security into their thought process, and they won't necessarily receive a formal invitation to do so, said Jack Fraker, an application security specialist for an insurance company on the East Coast that he declined to identify.
 He took the initiative to work with his company's developers -- there was no mandate from upper management to do so.

 "Your resume has to read differently now," Fraker said.
 "You can't be a specialist in just one thing."